jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    export JALAPENO_API_SERVER="http://198.18.128.101:30800"
    ```

-   Then run the command without the --api-server option:
+   Then run the command without the --api-server option (specify *sudo -E* so sudo picks up the environment variable):
    ```
-   sudo srctl apply -f rome.yaml
+   sudo -E srctl apply -f rome.yaml
    ```

    The Output should look something like this: